 The general factor analysis algorithm can be presented in the following steps (Gatnar, 1998): (1) obtaining a linear correlation matrix between primary standards, (2) estimating the value of factor loadings (through classical Factor Analysis or Principal Component Analysis), (3) rotation and interpretation.
 A few (a dozen or so) main factors can be extracted as a result of this procedure.
 In the case of Principal Component Analysis, their number is equal to the number of considered properties, while in classical factor analysis it will be smaller than that.
 Further analysis does not require the inclusion of all obtained factors because the first few explain the majority of common variance.
-The matter of extracting the number of factors is the number of factors include the screeplot, the Keiser criterion as well as the Joliffe criterion and explained variance.
+The matter of extracting the number of factors is the most subjective element of the analysis.
+The most frequently applied criteria for extracting the number of factors include the screeplot, the Keiser criterion as well as the Joliffe criterion and explained variance.